Gather intelligence, help to gain a competitive edge, and prevent and solve crimes.

 Minimum Requirements

 A bachelor’s degree in a related area of study is often required for analyst positions.
-A graduate-level program may also be required or preferred, in addition to a number of years of relevant work experience.
+A graduate-level program may also be required or preferred, in addition to several years of relevant work experience.

 Additional professional certifications and training may also be required depending on the career path.